 How are you going to get your message to your users?
 TV, radio (don’t we wish!)?
 Online resource pages?
 Emails?
-Enewsletters or printed newsletters?
+Enewsletters or in-person trainings?

 By “media,” we mean the vehicles, ways, or mechanisms we use to send info to, or communicate with, our users.
 We also mean the format to be used (PDF files, audio, Braille, to name a few).